jcherven/jummidark.vim/README.md

 # jummidark.vim

-A comfortable, efficient colorscheme based on the Material dark theme guidelines.
+A comfortable, efficient colorscheme.
 Jummidark.vim has been forked from original work by [kamykn's dark-theme.vim](https://github.com/kamykn/dark-theme.vim)

 Thanks to the original work, this colorscheme is efficient in Vim, Neovim, and GUI variants.
-It supports 256-color and truecolor.
+It supports 256-color terminals in addition to all the fancy ones.

 Shown here: NeoVim with NerdTree, gcmt/taboo.vim, and the native statusline; React code in 14pt Iosevka Term.
 ![Screenshot](https://raw.githubusercontent.com/jcherven/jummidark.vim/master/jummidark-specimen.png)